 Here's what the lifecycle looks like in practice:

 Normal operation: Sam creates a procurement agent to automate equipment orders.
 When the agent attempts to place an order, it sends a request to the procurement system.
-The authorization layer intercepts the request, verifies their account is active, issues a short-lived credential, and the order proceeds.
+The authentication layer intercepts the request, verifies the owner's account is active, issues a short-lived credential, and the order proceeds.

 Employee departure: Sam gives notice.
 On her last day, IT deactivates her account following standard offboarding.
 Email stops working, laptop access is revoked, badge is deactivated.
 Nothing special happens with the agent because IT doesn't need to know the agent exists.

-Automatic revocation: The next time Sam's procurement agent attempts to place an order, the authorization layer intercepts the request and checks whether their account is active.
-It's not, so the authorization layer denies the request and flags the agent as orphaned.
+Automatic revocation: The next time Sam's procurement agent attempts to place an order, the authentication layer intercepts the request and checks whether the owner's account is still active.
+It is not, so the request is denied and the agent is flagged as orphaned.
 The agent can't proceed without a valid credential.

 Agent halts: The agent is effectively decommissioned the moment Sam's account is deactivated.
 No manual intervention, checklist, or process gap.
 The kill switch is automatic.